 In recent times, however, a team of psychologists at Northumbria University studied rosemary (using a control, or placebo, group) and found a 60-70% increase in ability to remember to perform certain tasks at a certain time.
 Many experts recommend sniffing or diffusing rosemary oil for this benefit.

 Ginseng is one of a group of herbs called “adaptogens”, which means they help the body to withstand mental and physical stress.
-There was a study conducted by the Department of Neurology at Clinical Research Institute in South Korea in which researchers studied effectiveness of panax ginseng on cognitive performance of patients with Alzheimers Disease.
+There was a study conducted by the Department of Neurology at Clinical Research Institute in South Korea in which researchers studied the effectiveness of Korean Panax Ginseng on the cognitive performance of patients with Alzheimer’s Disease.
 The study showed improvements which lasted the length of the study – 3 months.
 And when the treatment group discontinued the ginseng supplementation the improvements declined to the level of the control group.

-Food sensitivities tend to be at an all-time high due to increased consumption of processed foods and medications which contribute to “leaky-gut syndrome”.
-Consumption of foods you may be sensitive to (the most popular being wheat, gluten, dairy, corn, soy, and eggs) not only affect you physically, but can contribute to cognitive impairments, as well.
+Food sensitivities tend to be at an all-time high due to increased consumption of processed foods and medications which contribute to “leaky gut syndrome”.
+Consumption of foods you may be sensitive to (the most popular being wheat, gluten, dairy, corn, soy, and eggs) not only affects you physically but can contribute to cognitive impairments, as well.
 It is well known within the “Celiac Disease” and gluten sensitivity communities that gluten can contribute to brain fog.
 So try to determine which foods may be hindering your brain, and stay away!

 Before you wince and say “nooooo, not another diet!”, consider that anyone who is eating somewhat healthy is not too far away from a version of the Mediterranean Diet!
 Research out of Columbia University Medical Center shows a decreased risk in cognitive impairment with the use of the Mediterranean Diet.